ddmitov/perl-executing-browser/README.md

   Perl scripts without filename extensions can be recognized using a Perl shebang line.
   Examples: ```#!/usr/bin/perl``` or ```#!/usr/bin/env perl```
   No shebang line can change the Perl distribution used by PEB.
 Shebang arguments are not honored by PEB.
-  PEB detects its Perl distribution at start-up and uses shebang line only to detect Perl scripts without filename extension.
+  PEB finds Perl interpreter at start-up and uses shebang line only to detect Perl scripts without filename extension.
 * **XML files:** ```.xml```

    All unsupported file types linked from local pages are opened using the default application of the operating system.

 ## Keyboard Shortcuts